aristotekoen/car_market/README.md

 ![image](https://github.com/user-attachments/assets/c883fcaf-5499-4b15-a856-812706df399f)

+✅ Advantages of this model:

+  * simple approach
+  * easily interpretable
+  * Leveraging linear relationships within the data

+❌ Disadvantages of this model:

+* We couldn't include all our categorical variables as this would lead to a very high number of one hot encoded features
+* Imputing missing values on very sparse features is necessary and could be misleading
+* Other features such as co2 emissions or vehicle dimensions aren't necessesarily linear with the price
+* We rely on groups again, and less represented car models and years will not be estimated well
+* We store over 1000 models.
+Unpractical to deploy in production.
+For each car we wish to estimate, we might need to load a different model

-#### Catboost
+#### Gradient Boosting (Catboost)

 As we saw with the base model and the linear regression we were forced to fit models on groups of cars using model and brand and sometimes registration year.
-The problem encountered with these methods were that for groups with very few observations we could not fit a model on the desired level of group granularity and therefore had to fit the model on a broader group (for example a porsche 918 would have to be estimated using a regression fitted on all porsches since there weren't enough of these cars in the dataset.
+The problem encountered with these methods were that for groups with very few observations we could not fit a model on the desired level of group granularity and therefore had to fit the model on a broader group (for example a porsche 918 would have to be estimated using a regression fitted on all porsches since there weren't enough of these cars in the dataset).
 This lead to worse estimations for car models which are not present enough in the dataset.

-Moreover, with linear regressions we were limited to using variables which displayed a somehow linear relationship with the price, however not all independent variables in our dataset have a linear relationship with the price (for example the latitude and the longitude).
+Moreover, with linear regressions we were limited to using variables which displayed linear relationships with the price, however not all independent variables in our dataset have a linear relationship with the price (for example the latitude and the longitude).

 Ensemble methods such as Random Forests and Gradient boosting, based on fitting regression trees are still today the leading methods for tabular datasets.
-Their advantage is their ability to capture complex relationships, handle categorical variables efficiently while remaining very interpretable (although gradient boosted trees aren't as interpretable as compared to random forests).
+The advantages of these methods are their ability to capture complex relationships, handle categorical variables efficiently while remaining interpretable (although gradient boosted trees aren't as interpretable as compared to random forests).
+These methods by nature split the data into groups and are more robust to outliers.

+Gradient boosting consists in sequentially fitting multiple shallow trees (base learners) each fitted tree is fitted on the errors of the previous one.

-In our case gradient boosting and specifically Catboost seems like an ideal method.
-In fact Catboost is a gradient boosting algorithm which is tailored to datasets with sparts categorical features with high cardinality which it treats via an advanced version of target encoding (consisting of assigning the mean value of the target for each category level.
-It also handles missing values, treating them as a separate category.
+In our case gradient boosting and specifically Catboost stands out as an ideal method.
+In fact Catboost is a gradient boosting algorithm which is tailored to datasets with sparse categorical features with high cardinality which it treats via an advanced version of target encoding (consisting of assigning the mean value of the target variable for each category level).
+It also handles missing values automatically, treating them as a separate category.
+Moreover Catboost support training on GPU reducing significatively the training time which is important since such models require tuning hyperparameters on large grids.

-Some of these variables might intuitively have a great influence on the price of a car (for example the extras) however simple imputation methods for these variables would affect the structure of the data.
-In fact for the extras the NaN value means that we do not know if the car has this extra or not and therefore these should be  treated as a separate category.
+Some of our categorical variables might intuitively have a great influence on the price of a car (for example the extras) however, simple imputation methods for these variables would affect the structure of the data.
+In fact for the extras the NaN value means that we do not know if the car has this extra or not since the users did not bother to fill the extras fields, and therefore these should be treated as a separate category.

-The main features we have at our disposal on top of the the various extras and the constructed options columns discussed before were the following:
+The main features we have at our disposal on top of the the extras and the engineered options columns we discussed before were the following:

 'lat', 'lon', 'is_new', 'mileage', 'crashed', 'engine_size', 'registration_month', 'registration_year', 'engine_power', 'fuel_type', 'gearbox_type', 'brand', 'model', 'interior_type', 'seats', 'kteo','exterior_color', 'number_plate_ending', 'emissions_co2', 'battery_charge_time', 'interior_color', 'rim_size', 'vehicle_height','number_of_gears', 'torque', 'gross_weight', 'acceleration', 'vehicle_width', 'body_type', 'vehicle_length', 'top_speed','wheelbase', 'fuel_consumption','drive_type', 'doors', 'is_metallic'

-We gained signficant improvements in performance using this method and we tried multiple preprocessing methods in order to compare performances (described below).
-In order to compare methods we used 3 fold cross validation on the training set and optimised hyperparameters using optuna, a bayesian hyperparameter optimisation library which given a grid of hyperparameters iteratively learns the optimal distribution of the hyperparameters and which prunes unpromising trials before the end of a run.
-We tried 30 runs for each method with Optuna.
-We set a large number of iterations (15000) and set the overfitting detector in order to stop training when validation loss doesn't decrease for 50 iterations.
-We choose to optimise the MAE loss consisting in estimating the median price in intead of the expectation.
-This is because in our case our dataset contains many outliers.
+We gained signficant improvements in performance using this method and tried multiple preprocessing methods in order to compare performances (described below).

+In order to compare methods we used 3 fold cross validation on the training set and optimised hyperparameters using optuna.
+Optuna is a hyperparameter optimisation tool library leveraging tools such as Bayesian optimisation and given a grid of hyperparameters it iteratively learns the optimal distribution of hyperparameters while pruning unpromising trials before the end of a run.
+We set the number of runs to 30 for each method.
+We also sixed a large number of iterations (15000) and set the overfitting detector in order to stop training when the validation loss wouldn't decrease for over 50 iterations.

+We choose to optimise the MAE loss (same as estimating the median price instead of the expected price).
+This choice was made because our dataset contains multiple outliers.

 1 - All Extras model: This method consisted of training catboost on all the above features, only dropping the extra category constructed column.
 We kept missing values as nans, and all text categorical features as strings as Catboost preprocesses them automatically